Lyre: Legacy of Ruin

 TypeMax Size (Radius)Restrictions

-Medium30″No Spells or Dexterity Armor
+Medium30″No Wizard/Primalist spells or Dexterity Armor

-Large36″No Spells or Dexterity Armor
+Large36″No Wizard/Primalist spells or Dexterity Armor

 Construction